aarhusstadsarkiv/stadsarkiv-client/sites/demo/docs/README.tests.md

 ## Run all tests

-    stadsarkiv-client source-test
+    maya source-test

 ## Run a specific test

-    # Information about the test
+Specifify that you want to run a test:

     export TEST=TRUE

-    # Set a config directory - optional
+Set a config directory,

-    # This config directory will be used for the test
-    # Settings in the config directory will override the default settings
-    export CONFIG_DIR=example-config-aarhus
+    export CONFIG_DIR=sites/aarhus

+Run the test:

     python -m unittest tests/core/orders_test.py